La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 le ciblu
 : the blood

-Below are some examples with colors that follow those of English language.
-Other verbs for colors can be used, they would reflect how people speaking other languages are used to classify things.
+Here are some color examples that align with the English language.
+You can also use other color verbs, reflecting the way how speakers of different languages typically categorize things.

 > **le tsani cu xunre ca le cerni**
 > _The sky is red in the morning._

 le tsani
 : the sky